ideapark/kedu/network/cni.md

 # CNI: container network interface

-`IP-PER-Pod`, every pod is allocated an IP address, and the CNI plugin is responsible for its allocation and assignment to a Pod.
+`IP-PER-Pod`, every pod gets allocated an IP address, and the CNI plugin is responsible for its allocation and assignment to a Pod.

-The container runtime (e.g., Docker) calls the CNI plug-in executable (e.g., Calico) to add or remove an interface to or from the container’s networking Namespace.
+The container runtime (e.g., Docker) calls the CNI plug-in executable (e.g., Calico) to add or remove an interface to or from the container’s networking namespace.

 > There is a pause container in every Pod, it does nothing meaningful
 > computationally.
 They merely serve as placeholders for each Pod’s